Updated: Jan 3, 2022

 And honestly....it has truly been a much needed lifeline for so many moms I know this year.
 It is the gift of alone time, it is the gift of self-care and it is the gift of endorphins galore.

-1. Invest in the right pair of running shoes - in fact, go to a running store to get fitted (as long as it's safe obviously) - believe me, you will potentially save thousands in physical therapy bills in the years to come!
+1. Which running shoes should I wear?
+Invest in the right pair of running shoes - in fact, go to a running store to get fitted (as long as it's safe obviously) - believe me, you will potentially save thousands in physical therapy bills in the years to come!

-2. Protect your girls and get a good sports bra.
+2. How do I find the best sports bra to run in?
+Protect your girls and get a good sports bra.
 This will make all the difference between hating and loving running.
-And make sure you get the right fit for the size of your ladies :)
+I promise you.
+And make sure you get the right fit for the size of your ladies :) You can always get yourself fitted at a good running or sports shop, or check out this article by my favorite running magazine everrrrr

-3. Join a running group.
-Even a virtual one.
+3. Is running in a group better?
+For some yes, for others no. Helpful right?!
+But seriously, do what is best for YOU.
+If you love running with people, or the camaraderie, find a running group near you, even a virtual one.
 Accountability and camaraderie are AMAZING reasons for lacing up and getting out the door, even when you don’t want to.
 I have a wonderfully supportive running group on Facebook, feel free to request to join here

-4. Focus on time over distance.
+4. How long should I run as a beginner?
+I personally like to focus on time over distance in the beginning.
 It does not matter a jot how fast you are running or how far in the beginning - forward is a pace!
 Slow it down and be patient.

-5. In the first month or so embrace the run-walk method.
+5. How long does it take to enjoy running?
+Haha, good one!
+No seriously, it does happen - it really does!
+In the first month or so I encourage you to embrace the run-walk method.
 For example, running for 3 minutes and walking for 1 minute right from the start of the run can improve your energy and endurance over the entire run.
 Run by run, week by week you can increase the run times and decrease the walk breaks, and before you know it, you’ll be running 5k without stopping.

-6. Just accept that the first 3 weeks are going to be shit.
+6. How long does it take to enjoy running?
+Part 2 Just accept that the first 3 weeks are going to be shit.
 They just are.
 It will feel like hell, you won’t be able to breathe, it will seem like an eternity.
 And then little by little, you start to actually enjoy it.
 And before long, you realize you’re actually addicted!
 You can’t see it now, but believe me, it will happen!

-7. Take time to intentionally focus on your breathing while running.
+7. How to breathe while running.
+Take time to intentionally focus on your breathing while running.
 The best way is to inhale and exhale using both your nose and mouth combined - this will keep your breathing steady and engage your diaphragm for maximum oxygen intake.
 Also try counting your breaths in and out - in for 2, out for 2, so that you can intentionally try to slow that breathing down.

-8. And while we’re talking about counting - if you’re having a tough run, or just can’t stop thinking about stopping, try counting.
+8. How do I get through a hard run?
+And while we’re talking about counting - if you’re having a tough run, or just can’t stop thinking about stopping, try counting.
 I often count to 100 over and over during a run.
 It focuses my mind, stops me going down a negative rabbit hole, and sets a good rhythm.

-9. Remember that rest days are training days, too.
+9. How many days a week should I run as a beginner?
+Remember that rest days are training days, too.
 If you want to build muscle AND avoid injury, respect the rest day!
+As a beginner I would aim for at least 2 rest days per week.

-10. Of course, cross training on rest days is acceptable and actually complimentary to your running!
-To get cross training tips & advice, email #motherrunner Louise Parker (7 time marathon runner and Boston qualifier) at firstname.lastname@example.org
+10. What kind of cross-training should runners do?
+Of course, cross training on rest days is acceptable and actually complimentary to your running, ESPECIALLY yoga.
+To get cross training tips & advice, email #motherrunner Louise Parker (7 time marathon runner and Boston qualifier) at email@example.com

-11. Make running a habit.
+11. How to make running a habit.
 Plan ahead of time when you will run, and how many times per week.
 Write it down in your calendar, tell your spouse, and plan to run with your friends.
 When you start to think “when will I run this week?” instead of “should I run this week?” your whole mindset changes.

-12. Keep a training log.
-It doesn’t have to be anything fancy, it can just be a little journal - but documenting mileage, pace, how you felt and how much stronger you’re becoming helps you to objectively see your progress.
+12. Should you track your runs?
+The short answer is YES.
+The numbers don't lie!
+Keep a training log.
+It doesn’t have to be anything fancy, it can just be a little journal, the notes section in your phone, a spreadsheet - whatever makes you likely to be consistent.
+What should be in a running log?
+Documenting mileage, pace, how you felt and how much stronger you’re becoming helps you to objectively see your progress.
+Again, the numbers don't lie!

-13. Set small, achievable goals.
+13. Setting running goals for beginners.
+Set small, achievable goals.
 Getting wins every week helps you to feel like a freaking running rockstar!
 Make sure you’re feeling that success every week!

-14. Increase mileage gradually to avoid injury.
-The general rule is to add no more than 10 percent per week to your total weekly mileage.
+14. How to prevent common running injuries.
+1. Increase mileage gradually - the general rule is to add no more than 10 percent per week to your total weekly mileage.
 So if you run 10 miles your first week, add 1 mile the next week.
+2. Get good running shoes that work for YOUR body.
+3. Cross train, and especially strengthen IT bands & hips.
+4. Stretch regularly AFTER a run.

-15. And last but by no means least….remember that YOU ARE A RUNNER!
+15. But am I really a runner?!
+YES.
+Yes you are.
+Remember that YOU ARE A RUNNER!
 Whether you are a fast runner or a slow runner, a new runner or an experienced runner….if you are here you are a runner.
 There is no such thing as a fake runner!